Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 **Value Preservation:** Forget about forks destroying value.
 We're focused on unity, not division.
 By avoiding forks, we're keeping the market whole and transactions smooth.

 **Beyond Politics:** Our goal is to minimize unnecessary political drama.
 Convex is about progress, not distractions.
-We're building a future where technical improvements are evaluated on their merits and embraced responsibly.
+We’re building a future where we evaluate technical improvements on their merits and embrace them responsibly.

-**Evolving Governance:** The Foundation kickstarts the governance journey, led by the founding team.
-As we grow, key ecosystem stakeholders will be invited to take appropriate governance roles.
+**Evolving Governance:** The founding team leads the Foundation as it begins the governance journey.
+As we grow, we will invite key ecosystem stakeholders to take on governance roles.
 Our endgame?
-Decentralized governance, co-owned by everyone in the ecosystem.
+Decentralized governance is co-owned by everyone in the ecosystem.
 While we won't set a fixed date, our aspiration is full decentralization around **5 years** into the main network's successful operation.

 **On-Lattice Empowerment:** We understand "on-lattice governance" mechanisms are still unproven, but we're open to adopt on-lattice governance mechanisms where practical.
 Yet, we realise there might be times when off-lattice governance is still a necessity.